 TERMINATION: Ending relationships can be difficult.
 Therefore, it is important to have a termination process in order to achieve some closure.
 The appropriate length of the termination depends on the length and intensity of the treatment.
 I may terminate treatment if I determine that the psychotherapy is not being effectively used or if you are in default on payment.
 I will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
 If therapy is terminated for any reason or you request another therapist, I will provide you with a list of qualified psychotherapists to treat you.
 You may also choose someone on your own or from another referral source.

 Should you fail to schedule an appointment for three (3) consecutive weeks, unless other arrangements have been made in advance, for legal and ethical reasons, I must consider the professional relationship discontinued.
 If you reinitiate therapeutic services after a discontinuation/termination of service, all current consent documentation (including intake and practice policies) must be completed before resuming treatment.
+Any threats, harassment, or intimidation toward me or others in this office may also be grounds for immediate termination of therapy.

 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.